Lockwood on A.S. Byatt's Possession

 Maud Bailey is a scholar researching the life and work of her distant relative, a little-known 19th-century poet named Christabel LaMotte.
 Roland Mitchell is looking into an obscure moment in the life of another Victorian poet, the celebrated Randolph Henry Ash.
 Together, the two uncover a dark secret in Ash’s life: though apparently happily married, he conducted a torrid affair with LaMotte.
 As Maud and Roland dig deeper, they too find themselves falling in love.

 About the AuthorA.S.
 Byatt won the Booker Prize in 1990 with Possession and was shortlisted in 2009 with The Children’s Book.
-Writing, she says, ‘is simply the most important thing in my life’.
+Writing, she said, ‘is simply the most important thing in my life’